anthonyaudin/spring-boot-tutorial/README.md

 Section 8 - Exception handling\
 Section 9 - Testing our application\

-To run your application, using the command line just go to your project root and run: `mvn spring-boot:run`
+To run your application, using the command line just go to your project root and run `mvn spring-boot:run`

 Section 6: